 As I mentioned when we first bought the car, a Land Cruiser in Africa is a hot commodity, and Charlie is a pretty darn nice one.
-Throughout our journey, we collected names and numbers of people interested in the car, so selling him would be a cinch, right?
+Throughout our journey, we collected names and numbers of people interested in the car, so selling him would be a cinch.

-When we arrived in Uganda we finally started seriously thinking about how to sell the car.
-Before we did anything we took him to a mechanic to have a very basic tune up and asked him how much he thought it was worth in Uganda.
+When we arrived in Uganda, we finally started seriously thinking about how to sell the car.
+Before we did anything, we took him to a mechanic to have a fundamental tune-up and asked him how much he thought it was worth in Uganda.

 “$8000 maximum, but I think you will get $7000,” he said.

 What?
-We bought the truck for $4300, so when we both heard this we were trying our hardest to contain our excitement and act cool.
+We bought the truck for $4300 in South Africa, where cars are the cheapest on the continent, so when we both heard this, we were trying our hardest to contain our excitement and act cool.
 We would drive across Africa and make money.

-I had posted on Ugandan Facebook groups for $5000 originally, but I went home and immediately changed the posting to $7000.
-We were also including everything in the car to the seller – because, what were we going to do?
-Fly around Kenya with a giant three person tent?
+I had posted on Ugandan Facebook groups for $5000 initially, but I went home and immediately changed the posting to $7000.
+We also included everything in the car to the seller – because what were we going to do?
+Fly around Kenya with a giant three-person tent and cooler?

 My Facebook inbox was blowing up with requests to see the car.
-Of course, like any offer on Craigslist or Gumtree only about 5% of the people were serious.
+Of course, like any offer on Craigslist or Gumtree, only about 5% of the people were serious.
 I had requests anywhere from $1000 – $3000 cash for the car, and one request to give them the car for free.
-A “donation” was how we put it.
+A “donation” was how he put it.

 No one was offering anywhere near the price the mechanic had told us.
-The main reason being because if the buyer wanted to do things legally he would have to pay taxes to import the car.
-Taxes range from $2000-$3000 in Uganda for our truck, so no one was exactly jumping to pay us $7000 for the car plus $3000 to the government.
+The main reason being that if the buyer wanted to do things legally, he would have to pay taxes to import the car, taxes range from $2000-$3000 in Uganda for our truck.
+No one was exactly jumping to pay us $7000 for the car plus $3000 to the government.
 We met with our first real prospect – we drove through rural villages to get to him.

 The man offered us $5000, but he didn’t have it with him.
-We told him we would think about it, we wanted to make the most off our Charlie.
-With a flight coming up and time running out to sell the car we didn’t want to keep driving around Uganda to sell this thing.
-That night we sent him a WhatsApp confirm the sale for $5000.
+We told him we would think about it; we wanted to make the most off our Charlie.
+With a flight coming up and time running out to sell the car, we didn’t want to keep driving around Uganda to sell this thing.
+That night we sent him a WhatsApp and confirmed the sale for $5000.

 “So, he wants to meet us at the airport presumably with half the cash promised in hand before he knows we have a flight? “

-We drove back to Kampala completely defeated.
-I was still getting low ball offers in my Facebook inbox and we had a flight out to Kenya in three days.
+We drove back to Kampala wholly defeated.
+I was still getting low ball offers in my Facebook inbox, and we had a flight out to Kenya in three days.
 Charlie very well might be sitting in a parking lot for a few months while we sort out what to do with him.